r-spatial/leafgl/README.md

 # leaflet.glify

-An R package for fast web gl rendering of features on leaflet maps
+An R package for fast web gl rendering of features on leaflet maps.
+It's an R port of https://github.com/robertleeplummerjr/Leaflet.glify where more detailed information/documentation can be found.
+Also, if you like what you get here, make sure to star the original repo!

 -----